 ACU is host to a wide range of activities: café, vegan restaurant, concerts, disco nights, political events, jam sessions, benefit events, parties, movies, library, and meeting place for political and cultural initiatives.

-We want ACU to be a nice and safe place where people can enjoy themselves.
-To make this possible we have some house rules.
+We want ACU to be a nice and as safe as possible place where people can enjoy themselves.
+To achieve this we have some house rules.
 We hope you enjoy your time with us!

 Please do not bring meat or fish into ACU.

-Dogs have sensitive ears, so when ACU is busy and the music is loud, this is not the best place for them.
+Pets like dogs have sensitive ears, so when ACU is busy and the music is loud, this is not the best place for them.
+It is impossible for us to provide a safe and comfortable environment for any animal.

-Please don’t take photos or videos of people unless they have explicitly agreed to have their image taken.
+Please don’t take photos or videos of people unless everybody in the frame has explicitly agreed to have their image taken.
+A night is more fun without phones anyway.

 Be quiet outside